 Legislative Decisions Planning Consistency Required Amendment needed.
 Rewritting the existing provisions of 15-324(d) to include a new provision for this purpose.
-Article XX 15-324 Legislative Decisions Voting Required Subsection 15-324(c), under Council Action on Amendments, should be amended to remove the existing reference to 15-326 and the supermarjority vote required with a protest petition, since the provisions for protect petitions were removed in 2016.
+Article XX 15-324 Legislative Decisions Voting Required Chapter 160D Requirement.
+Must permit adoption of a legislative decision for development regulation on first reading by simple majority; no need for two-thirds majority on first reading, as was required for cities under prior law.
+(G.S.
+160A-75; S.L.
+2019-111, § 2.5(n).)
+Subsection 15-324(c), under Council Action on Amendments, should be amended to remove the existing reference to 15-326 and the supermarjority vote required with a protest petition, since the provisions for protect petitions were removed in 2016.
 Article XX 15-324 Legislative Decisions Certain Legislative Decisions Required Chapter 160D Requirement .
 Must prohibit third-party down-zonings; may process down-zonings initiated by the local government or landowner (G.S.
 160D-601; S.L.
 2019-111, Pt.
 I.) Amendment needed.
 A new sentence has been added to the end of 15-321, Initiation of Amendments which clarifies that requests for downzoning can only be made by the property owner or the Town.
-15-323(d) Legislative Decisions Certain Legislative Decisions Required Chapter 160D Requirement.
+15-323(d) Legislative Decisions Certain Legislative Decisions Required Chapter 160D Requirement .
 Must obtain applicant's/landowner's written consent to conditions related to a conditional zoning approval to ensure enforceability.
 (G.S.
 160D-703(b); S.L.
 2019-111, Pt.
 I Existing provisions under conditional zoning districts, 15-141.4(e) speak to mutually approved conditions.
 New language needed to add requirement for written consent.
-Article IX 15-141.4 Legislative Decisions Certain Legislative Decisions Required conditional zoning and/or quasi-judicial special use permitting; must not use combined legislative and quasi- Amendment needed.
+Article IX 15-141.4 Legislative Decisions Certain Legislative Decisions Required Chapter 160D Requirement.
+May use purely legislative conditional zoning and/or quasi-judicial special use permitting; must not use combined legislative and quasi-judicial process, such as conditional use district zoning.
+(G.S.
+160D-102.)
+Amendment needed.
 Existing conditional use districts will be automatically converted to conditional districts will the adoption of this amendment process.
 The existing provisions for conditional use zoning, 15-141.3 will be largely deleted.
 Certain conditional use districts that have special standards may need to be modified.
-Article IX 14-141-3(e) Legislative Decisions Certain Legislative Decisions Optional The existing provisions under 15-141.4(e) limits conditions to (i) those that address the conformance of the development and use of the site to the provisions of this chapter or to applicable plans adopted by the Board, and (ii) those that address the impacts reasonably expected to be generated by the development or use of the site.
+Article IX 14-141-3(e) Legislative Decisions Certain Legislative Decisions Optional Chapter 160D Option .
+With applicant's written consent, may agree to conditional zoning conditions that go beyond the basic zoning authority to address additional fees, design requirements, and other development considerations.
+(G.S.
+160D-703(b); S.L.
+2019-111, Pt.
+I.) The existing provisions under 15-141.4(e) limits conditions to (i) those that address the conformance of the development and use of the site to the provisions of this chapter or to applicable plans adopted by the Board, and (ii) those that address the impacts reasonably expected to be generated by the development or use of the site.
 Article IX 14-141-3(e) Legislative Decisions Certain Legislative Decisions & Substance of Zoning Ordinance & Certain Quasi-Judicial Decisions Optional Chapter 160D Option.
 May allow administrative minor modification of conditional zoning, special use permits, and other development approvals; if allowed, must define "minor modification: by ordinance, must not include modification of use or density, and major modifications must follow standard approval process.
 (G.S.
 160D-403(d), -703(b), -705(c).)
 Amendment needed.
 New language outlining clear standards/parameters for minor modifications would be beneficial.
-Article IX 14
+Article IX 141